-If you’re travelling to Vietnam for the first time, gaining a knowledge of local customs and etiquette will go a long way to help you avoid any embarrassing situations where you may inadvertently cause offence, or worse, get into serious trouble!
-Vietnamese people are very proud of their culture and heritage, and this is displayed in the subtle social conventions and customs you’ll encounter.
+If you’re travelling to Vietnam for the first time, a basic knowledge of local customs and etiquette will go a long way to help you avoid any embarrassing situations!

-We’ve spoken to some of the best travel bloggers for their top tips and created a handy guide that you can print and carry with you when you are travelling in Vietnam to help you get about and interact like a local.
-Don’t worry about learning all of these off by heart though.
-With our printable guide, a polite and courteous attitude and an open mind, you’ll find that locals will be friendly and will happily teach you their ways and customs.
+We’ve spoken to some of our favourite travel bloggers for their top tips and created a handy guide you can print and carry with you when you are travelling in Vietnam.
+Don’t worry about learning all of these off by heart: with a courteous attitude and an open mind, you’ll find the locals will happily teach you their ways and customs.

-- Dress more conservatively than you would at home (ideally covering your shoulders and knees)
+- Dress more conservatively than you might at home (ideally covering your shoulders and knees)

-- Hold hands, but public physical displays of affection such as hugging and kissing are frowned upon.
+- You can hold hands, but public displays of affection such as hugging and kissing are frowned upon.

 - Respect social hierarchies and understand the concepts of “collectivism” and “face” (more on this later)